Pstar123-blip/Base/README.md

 ## Development environment

-Use two env files: `api/.env` for backend and PostgreSQL settings, and `client/.env` for frontend settings.
+Use two env files: `api/.env` for backend settings, including the database connection URL, and `client/.env` for frontend settings.
 Copy the examples once; real env files are Git-ignored and excluded from Docker builds.

-Development Compose loads all service environment settings through `env_file`, with no inline environment overrides: PostgreSQL, the API and migration service use `api/.env`, and Vite uses `client/.env`.
+Development Compose loads `api/.env` for the API and migration service, and `client/.env` for Vite.
+PostgreSQL initialization settings are defined directly in the `db.environment` section of `docker-compose-dev.yml`: `POSTGRES_USER=user`, `POSTGRES_PASSWORD=password`, and `POSTGRES_DB=app`.

 The env files use Docker service addresses directly: API DATABASE_URL connects to `db:5432`, and client API_PROXY_TARGET is `http://api:3000`.
 Browser-facing values remain `CLIENT_ORIGIN=http://localhost:5173` and `VITE_API_URL=/api`.
 Keep API PORT=3000 aligned with the Compose port mapping and proxy target.